Last month, one of our rental properties looked like this:

 But great tenancies must eventually end.
 Our tenant broke the news a few months ago: He’s buying a house.

-That’s when Will and I chatted about our options.
+That’s when we chatted about our options.

 Option A: Rent the property as-is. #Viable